Wedding timings tips…

-We love filming weddings, and attend 40-50 every year (unless there’s a pandemic called COVID-19!).
+We love filming weddings, and attend on average 40-50 every year (unless there’s a pandemic called COVID-19!).
 The average cost of a wedding in 2019 was £31,974.00 so it should be the best day of your life.
-This is why I’ve chosen to write this blog about timings and tips for the running order of the wedding day.
+This is why I’ve chosen to write this blog about wedding timings tips for the running order of the wedding day.
 Whether you have a planner/ co-ordinator or not, it’s always very important to consider your suppliers and any extra time they might need to fulfil their job properly.

 Let’s start from the morning…

 - Make sure you allow extra time for hair and make up, especially if you have a large bridal party.
 Most brides imagine having some photos with their bridesmaids and parents just before the ceremony, and more often or not there just isn’t enough time and this is overlooked.
 I always think it’s better to be ready much earlier than you anticipate because there are always last minute things that take longer than imagined.
 It then allows you to have some chill out time before the big event and have some photos and video if you wanted that.

 - Allow for extra time to get to the wedding venue (if there is travel time) incase of traffic.
 There’s no harm in pulling up around the corner to wait for your final guests to arrive if necessary.
 It’ll also be a nice opportunity to settle some nerves and chat to the special person who will be walking you down the aisle.

 - Ceremonies can sometimes go on a little longer, the register signing in-particular, everybody wants to be in that first photo with you!